draconicraven/hello-world/README.md

 This edit is being made on a local machine to try out a git client.

 I'm adding this edit to try out GitAhead.
 It seems that GitKraken is a little too restrictive, for my taste, with its free version.

+Ok, hopefully, this will be the last test.
+Trying out Gitg now, first impression is very good.
+Nice-looking, strightforward interface that is easy to read and find things.